AmpereComputingAI/llama-cpp-python/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Ampere AI Software End User License Agreement.